davidsule/Obsidian_main/Lecture notes/FYP/01_Project.md

  .. or you can just use Spearman
  (other transformations: not part of curriculum)

- Problem w/ Spearmn: unclear how to translate it when you do the multiple regression analysis
+ Problem w/ Spearman: unclear how to translate it when you do the multiple regression analysis

  Interventions: not necessarily fixed effects.
  Numeric analysis: problem: if 4 levels (0-3) is 3 3x as strict as 1? - probably they are qualitatively different, not quantitatively diff.